H1M4W4R1/SimpleDetection/README.md

 Note: to support ghost detection detector should implement `ISupportGhostDetection` interface, otherwise ghosts will be considered as **undetected**.

+### References
+For reference, you can see two example detectors already implemented:
+* `CircularDetector`
+* `FrustumDetector`

+Both can also be extended for custom implementations.

 ## Detection zone
 Detection zone is a structure that defines area in which objects can be detected.
 It is used by detectors to check if